 A: Yes and no. Our Dogwood level is considered an installment plan, with a goal of attaining Hemlock status after five payments of $200 for an individual/$300 for two people at the same address within the timespan of five years.

 Q: I was an installment member prior to April 1, 2015.
 Can I continue to make installment payments online?

 A: No. Please call the Membership Department at 865.436.7318, Ext.
 222 for information about retaining your active status toward Lifetime status. *NOTE: This program is no longer available for NEW members.
 We also will accept checks via mail.

 Q: Can I still purchase a Lifetime membership?

 A: Yes and no. Our Hemlock level is considered a "Lifetime of Support" for the Smokies.
 It is available for $1,000 for an individual/$1,500 for two people at the same address.
 It can also be attained by starting at the Dogwood level.
 The previous $500 Lifetime level is no longer offered.

 Q: How do I upgrade my membership?

-A: Most GSMA members join initially at the Buckeye, or basic, level.
+A: Most GSMA members join initially at the Buckeye, our basic level.
 Upgrades beyond Buckeye include Chestnut, Dogwood and Hemlock.
 Upgrades can be purchased at any of our visitor center locations, on our website (within 30 days of renewal) or by calling our Membership Department at 865.436.7318 ext.
-254, or by clicking HERE.
+254, 222, or by clicking HERE.

 Q: I'm a Lifetime member.
 Can I upgrade to a Hemlock?